DattCMohan/iste264group7_2/index.md

 ### Design Problem
 The myLife website is used for housing applications, dining meal plans, employment forms, and more.
 The interface is very hard to use, with the main issues being the site navigation and the overall layout.
 Our group will be redesigning this application to make a better user flow, and an overall more usable interface.

-Here are the main issues we found while navigating the app:
+Here are the main issues/pain points we found while navigating the app:
 - No global navigation, you can only get to main pages from home
 - The home button is inconsistant and unclear, some pages have one, others do not
 - Entire header takes you home, which is unclear at first, and creates room for accidental errors and clicks